Executive MBA program paves the way to career growth

 How are you able to fit in time for Tippie, coursework, your commute, and life outside work and class?

 The faculty has been understanding.
 We’re all trying to balance a busy work schedule, travel, as well as family and studies.
 I have a great team and schedule.
-Since the program is scheduled for the next two years, we’ve really built our teamwork and coursework into that schedule.
+Since the program is scheduled out two years ahead, we’ve really built our teamwork and coursework into that schedule.
 I know on Tuesday nights I'm going to be meeting with my group.
 Most of the time we meet virtually and review the assignment, and then divide and conquer.